Modern Foreign Languages

 Intent – What we are trying to achieve?

-• All Key Stage Two children will study Spanish (including Inter-cultural links teaching) for 45 minutes per week (or equivalent per fortnight).
+• All Key Stage Two children will study Spanish (including Inter-cultural links teaching) for 60 minutes per week.

 • Opportunities will exist for children of all ages to experience learning beyond the classroom.
-This will allow them to enrich their knowledge by, for example, creative workshop days at our feeder high schools or visitors to school who may read stories in the language or share their experiences of living in France.
+This will allow them to enrich their knowledge by, for example, creative workshop days at our feeder high schools.

 • Children will develop a deep understanding of the subjects they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Spanish.

-• In Spanish, children will develop the skills to appropriately understand, speak, read, write and transcribe phrases, as well as use and manipulate a variety of key grammatical structures.
+• In Spanish, children will develop the skills to appropriately understand, speak, read, write and translate phrases, as well as use and manipulate a variety of key grammatical structures.

 Scheme of Learning